Description

 Beneath the vintage exterior, Smoke is a true modern workhorse.
 The single-cutaway hollow body has an arched laminated maple top with 1959 trestle bracing and oversized F-holes for improved sonic projection — this is a guitar built to be heard.
 It's loaded with a pair of TV Jones Ray Butts Ful-Fidelity pickups that deliver timeless tone with excellent bass response and shimmering Filter'Tron sparkle.
 The maple neck has a 9.5"-12" compound radius ebony fingerboard and a vintage 'V' neck shape that works equally well for comfortable chording or lightning-fast leads.

+This one weighs 7lbs 4oz.
+The neck measures .820 to .920 at the 1st and 10th frets.
 For complete roadworthy stability, Smoke is equipped with an Adjusto-Matic bridge on a pinned rosewood base, a Bigsby B6CGH vibrato tailpiece, a Delrin nut, and Gotoh locking tuning machines.
 Period-correct details abound — the '59 headstock shape and logo, pickguard shape and bracket, volume, tone and switch locations — all contributing to an instrument that looks and feels like a genuine piece of rock 'n' roll history.

 It ships brand new in its original Gretsch packaging with a hardshell case and all factory documentation.
 A remarkable signature guitar that honors one of the greatest rockabilly guitarists of all time.